 Who raised the flag?

-As Berlin fell in the closing days of the War, Red Army photographer Yevgeny Khaldei gathered some soldiers and posed a shot of them hoisting the flag (called the Victory Banner) on the roof of the Reichstag building.
+As Berlin fell in the closing days of the War, Red Army photographer Yevgeny Khaldei gathered some soldiers and had them pose a shot of them hoisting the flag (called the Victory Banner) on the roof of the Reichstag building.
 The photo represented a historic moment, the defeat of Germany in a war that cost the Soviet Union tens of millions of lives.
-The photo was published May 13, 1945 in Ogonyok magazine.
+The photo was published on May 13, 1945, in Ogonyok magazine.
 Out of the 36 Images that Khaldei took and of all the other photographers who took pictures of the flag on the roof it was Khaldei’s images that became iconic.

-Soviet soldiers were able to use mortar rounds, fired horizontally, to punch through one of the bricked up doorways.
+Soviet soldiers were able to use mortar rounds, fired horizontally, to punch through one of the bricked-up doorways.
 Splitting up into small teams to hide their purpose the Soviets slowly gained more and more control of the Reichstag interior.
-Even with the hold-out defenders a small Soviet five man strike team was able to find a stairway and make their way to the top.
+Even with the hold-out defenders a small Soviet five-man strike team was able to find a stairway and make their way to the top.
 At one point they had to use a tree to ram down a door.
-Making their way to the roof they chose the mounted statue of Germania, a women representing Germany, on the roof of the Reichstag to attach their banner.
-At first they were going to use their belts to hold it in place but then noticed that the crown on the statue had holes where a flag pole would fit.
-So at 10:40 PM on April 30, 1945 a 27 years old Mikhail Petrovich Minin climbed the statue and inserted the flag in Germania’s crown.
-But this first night flag raising wasn’t captured on film.
+Making their way to the roof, they chose the mounted statue of Germania, a woman representing Germany, on the roof of the Reichstag to attach their banner.
+At first, they were going to use their belts to hold it in place but then noticed that the crown on the statue had holes where a flag pole would fit.
+So at 10:40 PM on April 30, 1945, a 27 years old Mikhail Petrovich Minin climbed the statue and inserted the flag in Germania’s crown.
+But this first-night flag-raising wasn’t captured on film.

-Yevgeny Khaldei was born into an Ukrainian Jewish family on March 23 1917 in Donbass, a Ukrainian steel town.
+Yevgeny Khaldei was born into a Ukrainian Jewish family on March 23, 1917, in Donbass, a Ukrainian steel town.
 He was still an infant when his mother was killed in an anti-Jewish pogrom in 1918.
-A true survivor, during the Soviet designed famines that killed millions in the Ukraine, Khaldei learned to eat grass to stay alive.
+A true survivor, during the Soviet-designed famines that killed millions in Ukraine, Khaldei learned to eat grass to stay alive.
 Despite Stalin setting in motion the events that led to millions of his Ukrainian countrymen dying in the Famine, he was still loyal to the state.